vekatze/neut/book/src/modal-metaprogramming.md

 `define-meta` is useful when generating code recursively.

-A typical situation is that a meta function inspects a type at compile time and generates code by recursively handling its component types (pseudo-code):
+A typical situation is that a meta function inspects a type at compile time and generates code by recursively handling its component types (pseudocode):

 ```neut
 define-meta print-data<a>(x: 'a) -> 'unit {